LibreBooking/librebooking/doc/INSTALLATION.md

 The packaged database scripts make assumptions about your desired database configuration and set default values.
 Please edit them to suit your environment before running.
-The files are located in `librebooking/database_schema/upgrades.` Depending on your current version, import the `upgrade.sql` file within each subdirectory to get to the current version (we recommend [adminer](https://www.adminer.org/) for this)
+The files are located in `librebooking/database_schema/upgrades.` Depending on your current version, import the `upgrade.sql` file within each subdirectory to get to the current version (we recommend [adminer](https://www.adminer.org/) for this)<br>
 For example, if you are running version 2.0 and the current version is 2.2 then you should run `librebooking/database_schema/upgrade/2.1/upgrade.sql` then `librebooking/database_schema/upgrade/2.2/upgrade.sql`

 ### Migrating from version 1.2

-A migration from 1.2 to 2.0 is supported for MySQL only.
+A migration from 1.2 to 2.0 is supported for MySQL only.<br>
-This can be run after the 2.0 installation.
+This can be run after the 2.0 installation.<br>
 To run the migration open `/Web/install/migrate.php` directory in a web browser and follow the on-screen instructions.

 ## Getting Started